 How To Cook Atlantic Mackerel

-Some people may find Atlantic mackerel a little fishy therefore the preparation is important.
-Many people soak the fish in icy water or milk, rinse the fillets and soak the fish again.
-Repeat this process until the flesh of the fish and the water become clearer.
+Some people may find it a little fishy therefore the preparation is important.
+Many people soak the fish in icy water or milk, rinse the fillets and soak it again.
+Repeat this process until the flesh and the water become clearer.

 - Olive oil